Platopedia/platopedia.github.io/concepts/better2v2.md

 In this concept, if a player misses their turn, the turn is passed to their teammate instead of the opponent, resulting in a much fairer 2v2 game.
 To prevent potential exploitation of this new approach, any player who misses two turns, even if not in succession, will be eliminated from the game.

-Supported games: Pool, Table Soccer, Ocho, Bowling.
+Supported games: Pool, Table Soccer, Bowling.

 <div class="content-linebreak"></div>